 (2.)
-It shall be the duty of all officers of Customs to assist in carrying out the provisions of this section and in preventing the introduction into New Zealand of anything in contravention of any such Proclamation, and for that purpose they may, in respect of anything so introduced or attempted to be introduced, exercise all the powers 35 conferred by "The Customs Laws Consolidation Act, 1882," in respect to uncustomed or prohibited goods.
+It shall be the duty of all officers of the Postal Department 40 and of the Customs respectively to assist in carrying out the provisions of this section and in preventing the introduction into New Zealand of anything in contravention of any such Proclamation, and for that purpose they may, in respect to anything so introduced or attempted to be introduced, exercise all the powers conferred by "The Post 45 Office Act, 1881," in the case of letters or packages posted in breach of that Act, and by "The Customs Laws Consolidation Act, 1882," in the case of uncustomed or prohibited goods.

-12. Any Inspector or other authorised officer may employ such assistants as he deems necessary in carrying out the provisions of this Act, and may pay them such remuneration as the Minister 40 deems reasonable.
+12. Any Inspector or other authorised officer may employ such assistants as he deems necessary in carrying out the provisions of 50 this Act, and may pay them such remuneration as the Minister deems reasonable.

-13. The owner, occupier, or other person through whose neglect, omission, or other default, or by reason of the infection of whose orchard, plants, fruit, or packages, the expenses of such employment have been incurred shall repay the same to the Inspector on demand; 45 and, in default of payment, such expenses may be recovered as a debt due to the Crown.
+13. The owner, occupier, or other person through whose neglect. omission, or other default, or by reason of the infection of whose orchard, plants, fruit, or packages, the expenses of such employment 55 have been incurred shall repay the same to the Inspector on demand; and, in default of payment, such expenses may be recovered as a debt due to the Crown.